Bio:

 Mount Merrion in 1964.

-Next John McEvoy was replaced by Stan Briggs, ex The Gnumphs.
+Then John McEvoy was replaced by Stan Briggs (ex The Gnumphs).

-John Mulcahy then left to pursue his studies and Stan Briggs had to leave due to work commitments
+In March 1968, John Mulcahy left to pursue his studies and Stan Briggs had to leave due to work commitments.

 The Gnumphs, and Pat Whelan (bass).

-Pat Freeney (drums) left after the first two Pye singles to join The Freshmen.
+and was replaced by Pat Freeney.
+Freeney drums on the first two Pye singles.
+He left to join The Freshmen and

-way for Roger Bourke ex Big Yobbo.
-When Bourke was hospitalised in the early 1970s,
+was replaced by Roger Burke (ex Big Yobbo).
+When Burke was hospitalised in the early 1970s,

 and was replaced by Terry Merrick.